Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 I know that some people who believe in full manual scanning.
 Manually typing the `nmap` command, then doing extra stuff like `gobuster`, `nikto` and whatnot manually.
-The common argument is that "to be a good hacker, you need to know each of your tools well, understand what each flag does etc.
+The common argument is that *"to be a good hacker, you need to know each of your tools well, understand what each flag does etc"*.

 While there is some truth in that, I don't believe in it fully.
 I personally have my own "cheatsheet" of commands for each tool I use for my exploitations and privilege escalation attempts, and can easily perform everything manually with copy and pasting commands, and so should you.
-A sample of a cheatsheet by xapax can be found [here][12].
-Credits go to the author for sharing this on his github page.
+A sample of such a cheatsheet by xapax can be found [here][12].
+Credits go to the author for sharing this on his Github page.